clickwork-git/back-to-top/README.md

 Back to Top
 ===========

-The plugin Back to Top dds a button to return to the top of the page.
+The plugin Back to Top adds a button to return to the top of the page.

 Versions
 --------